prathamsatani/KrishiMitra-Server/ReadMe.txt

 	cd KrishiMitra-Server

-3) [Optional] Create and activate virtual environment.
+3) [Optional] Create and activate a virtual environment.
    Run the following command to do so:

 	python -m venv env